 This email is to inquire about the website audit services you posted on your website.

 As I understand, you offer services to audit businesses’ websites and provide personalized insight into what improvements can be made.
-I’d like to request further information with regards to your pricing as well as the scope of the work that will be performed, including specific services that can be expected.
+I’d like to request further information with regard to your pricing as well as the scope of the work that will be performed, including specific services that can be expected.

 I look forward to receiving your response.